scrim-network/BRICK/README.md

 ## Code Example: Projecting local sea level

-Suppose you are a researcher who wishes to use the sea level projections from the [BRICK model description paper](http://www.geosci-model-dev-discuss.net/gmd-2016-303/) in your own work.
+Suppose you would like to use the sea level projections from the [BRICK model description paper](http://www.geosci-model-dev-discuss.net/gmd-2016-303/) in your own work.
 The following example will demonstrate how to use these projections and fingerprint the global sea level contributions to local mean sea level rise.
 This process is automated in the R function `BRICK_projectLocalSeaLevel.R`.

 1. Checkout the model codes and download the projections from the [BRICK model description paper](http://www.geosci-model-dev-discuss.net/gmd-2016-303/).
 If you do not have `curl`, you can either install it using `sudo apt-get install curl`, or use `wget`, or - if all else fails - navigate to the URL below to download the relevant results files.
 ~~~~